 In California, a judge can determine ownership of a pet animal.

-What does that mean?
-In a divorce or domestic partnership dissolution, if the parties cannot come to an agreement themselves on who gets ownership of a pet animal, the judge will now determine who gets custody – and they can assign sole or joint ownership.
+It means that in a divorce or domestic partnership dissolution, if the parties cannot come to an agreement themselves on who gets ownership of a pet animal, the judge will decide for them—and they can assign sole or joint ownership.

-During your divorce, one spouse may get sole custody of the pet, and the other does not.
+One spouse may get sole custody of the pet.

-A victim of domestic violence can obtain a restraining order that will award them the sole possession, care, and control of their animals.
-They can also obtain an order that the domestic violence perpetrator must stay away from the animal(s) and/or refrain from taking, selling, concealing, attacking, etc. the family pet.
+A victim of domestic violence can obtain a restraining order that awards them the sole possession, care, and control of their animals.
+They can also obtain an order that the domestic violence perpetrator must stay away from the animal(s) and refrain from taking, selling, concealing, and attacking the pet.

 How can you avoid a dispute over your pet?

-- Consider a prenup or postnup which will dictate who gets the family pet in a divorce or domestic partnership dissolution.
+- Consider a prenup or postnup that dictates who gets the family pet in a divorce or domestic partnership dissolution.

-In any case, pets often have a significant bond with their owners — the thought of losing a pet in a divorce can sometimes feel extremely emotional and stressful.
-Ensure that you consult a legal professional if this is an issue that you are concerned about.
+In any case, pets have significant bonds with their owners.
+The thought of losing a pet in a divorce can sometimes feel extremely emotional and stressful.
+If you’re concerned about a pet custody issue, consult a legal professional for the best advice.

-Should you wish to discuss your pet situation in detail, please schedule a free 15-minute consultation with us.
+Should you wish to discuss your pet situation with us in detail, please schedule a free 15-minute consultation.